 Have the kinds of clothes you like changed in recent years?

 Well, if you tell me to compare the last 5 years or so, I don’t think the kinds of clothes I like have changed much.
 I still have some 5-years old clothes in my closet which I can wear till now.
 But, compared to the last decade, there has been a major change in the way people wear clothes.
 People have become more aware of current fashion trends.
 Our country’s people have become more and more Westernized.
 So, they follow Western dress cultures a lot.

 Click the following links for practicing other Speaking Part 1 topics:

 - games, sports, music

 - shopping, festivals, smoking

 Thank you for the cue card.
 I want to talk about an important discussion that I had with my younger brother about how I spent my own money and how he should spend his money too.
 I particularly like this discussion because it makes me happy in different ways.

-The result of this conversation between me and my brother was really successful because after a couple of months he phoned me and told me that he understood why I suggested him so many things about spending money.
+The result of this conversation between me and my brother was really successful because, after a couple of months, he phoned me and told me that he understood why I suggested so many things about spending money.
 I felt really happy that my brother actually appreciated the conversation.

 Money and young people

 Why do some parents give their children money to spend each week?